 While there’s much to consider, including employee wellbeing and remote working policies, what do you need to think about when it comes to your IT?

-Here are 4 ways to future-proof your business IT for long-term remote working…
+Here are 4 ways to future-proof your business IT for long-term remote-working.

 1- Cloud collaboration tools

-There are many collaboration tools out there like Slack, Trello and Google Docs.
+A platform that keeps remote teams engaged and working cooperatively is key to business efficiency.
+There are many collaboration tools out there such as Slack, Trello, Google Docs and more.
 With these, however, you can find yourself jumping between various platforms to complete different tasks.
 Not the most efficient use of your time!